aidanhibbard/aidanhibbard/content/posts/debugging-a-memory-leak.md

 ---
-title: 'Debugging a memory leak in a Next app'
+title: Debugging a memory leak in a Next app
-date: '2025-11-11'
+date: 2025-11-11
-tags: ['next', 'sentry', 'inngest']
+description: Finding a needle in a haystack, blindfolded, and the hay is on fire.
+draft: false
+ogImage:
+  props:
+    title: Debugging a memory leak in a Next app
-description: 'Finding a needle in a haystack, blindfolded, and the hay is on fire.'
+    description: Finding a needle in a haystack, blindfolded, and the hay is on fire.
 sitemap:
+  loc: /posts/debugging-a-memory-leak
   lastmod: 2025-11-11
-ogImage:
-  props:
-    title: 'Debugging a memory leak in a Next app'
-    description: 'Finding a needle in a haystack, blindfolded, and the hay is on fire.'
+tags:
+  - next
+  - sentry
+  - inngest
 ---

 # Debugging a memory leak in a Next app